Product Focus: St. George & The Dragon

 Moreau

 Moreau painted St George on his white horse, charging the dragon with a lance.
 St George is dominating the composition, and his horse is at the centre of the piece.
 They are the main source of brightness in the painting, the dragon and the mountains around being quite muted.
-St George, painted in the brightness with a red cape that looks like an angel’s wing, is triumphing over the evil, represented by the darkness.
+St George, painted in the brightness with a red cape which looks like an angel’s wing, triumphing over the evil represented by darkness.

-Unlike in the painting of Jacopo Tintoretto, the princess is represented in the background, praying, the the castle in the far background.
+Unlike in the painting of Tintoretto, the princess is represented in the background, praying, the castle in the far background.
 Moreau made her seem almost peaceful, accepting of her fate.

 What Makes Our Pocket Squares Special?